|

 educational program.

-television, to journalism, to public relations, to the arts.
-A listing
+to public relations, to the arts.
+A listing of recent internships

-of recent internships in the department can be viewed at the CATA web
+in the department can be viewed at the COMM

-site’s internship page.
-The internship experience usually occurs in the
+web site’s internship page.
+The internship experience usually

-Junior or Senior year or in the summer between.
-CATA faculty routinely
+occurs in the Junior or Senior year or in the summer between.
+COMM faculty routinely

 advise and assist students in finding good internships.
 An internship